libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Aetherius Ai Assistant
-Version .046 of the Aetherius Ai Personal Assistant/Agent/Companion by LibraryofCelsus.com
+Version .046 of the Aetherius Ai Personal Assistant/Agent by LibraryofCelsus.com

 Aetherius is in a state of constant iterative development.
-If you like the version you are using, keep a backup.
+If you like the version you are using, keep a backup or make a fork.
 Expect Bugs.

 If you do not have a GPU see: [Google Colabs](#installation-guide)